uzitak161/Mono-Food-Code/README.md

 1. Build the images with `docker compose build`
 1. Start the containers with `docker compose up`.
 To run in detached mode, run `docker compose up -d`.

+# Mono-Food Tests

+Tests are developed and run via the ThunderClient library.
+To run or add tests...

+1. Download the Thunder Client Extension on VSCode
+2. Go to Extension settings for Thunder Client
+3. Check the Save to Workspace option in the extension settings

+All the tests are meant to be run in order as they appear in the thunder client collections.
+In the current version of Mono-Food you should run the Customers Collection first followed by the Managers Collection.

+# Editing/Viewing the Mono-Food UI

+The Mono-Food UI is fully developed through appsmith.
+Our frontend portion of our application can be found in our appsmith repository https://github.com/uzitak161/Mono-Food

+1. Once all of your docker containers are running and are done initializing, visit localhost:8080 to visit the appsmith page.
+2. Choose the Mono-Food project (must have access to Appsmith repo from owner)
+3. View/Edit/Deploy the UI as you see fit